spatie/laravel-medialibrary/docs/troubleshooting.md

 ## Cannot find module '@babel/compat-data/corejs3-shipped-proposals'

-This is caused by a compatability issue between a version of `@babel/preset-env` that an older release of Laravel Mix required, and certain versions of node.
+This is caused by a compatibility issue between a version of `@babel/preset-env` that an older release of Laravel Mix required, and certain versions of node.

 ### Fix